Programming-Notes-all-languages/CPP-Notes/README.md

     <a>There are a minimum of three files needed when implementing the header file: a main.cpp file, the header file, and the implementation file</a>
     <ul>
       <li>
-        <a>The header and main files must be cpp files wheres the header file must end in .h</a>
+        <a>The header and main files must be cpp files where the header file must end in .h</a>
       <li>
         <a>The name of the header file and the implementation file must be identical.
 If the name of the header file is Function.h, then the name of its implementation file must be Function.cpp</a>
       </li>